AnalystGian/Mining-Quality-Prediction/README.md

 In this project, we will train machine learning and deep learning models to predict the % of Silica Concentrate in the Iron ore concentrate per minute.
 This project could be practically used in Mining Industry to get the % Silica Concentrate at a much faster rate compared to the traditional methods.

+# Project Structure
-# In this hands-on project we will go through the following tasks:
+In this hands-on project we will go through the following tasks:
 (1) Understand the Problem Statement,
 (2) Import libraries and datasets,
 (3) Perform Exploratory Data Analysis,